tlswg/tls13-spec/draft-ietf-tls-tls13.md

   network byte order from the time of ticket issuance.
   Servers MUST NOT use any value more than 604800 seconds (7 days).
   The value of zero indicates that the ticket should be discarded immediately.
-Clients MUST NOT cache session tickets for longer than 7 days, regardless of the ticket_lifetime.
-It MAY delete the ticket earlier based on local policy.
+Clients MUST NOT cache tickets for longer than 7 days, regardless of the ticket_lifetime, and MAY delete the ticket earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.

 ticket_age_add
-: A randomly generated 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
+: A securely generated, random 32-bit value that is used to obscure the age of the ticket that the client includes in the "pre_shared_key" extension.
   The client-side ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.
+The server MUST generate a fresh value for each ticket it sends.

 ticket
-: The value of the ticket to be used as the PSK identifier.
+: The value of the ticket to be used as the PSK identity.
 The ticket itself is an opaque label.
 It MAY either be a database lookup key or a self-encrypted and self-authenticated value.
 Section 4 of {{RFC5077}} describes a recommended ticket construction mechanism.

 extensions
 : A set of extension values for the ticket.
 The "Extension"